Published: January 2019 | Updated: September 2022

 They’ve discovered that the microbiome, the protective barrier of organisms that all mammals have floating on top of their skin in their GI tract, is WAY more important, not only to gut health, but to overall health than was ever imagined.

-In fact, the gut microbiome may account for up to 70%-80% of our total immune system!
+In fact, the gut microbiome may account for up to 70%-80% of the total equine immune system!

-So when the natural balance of the equine microbiome is thrown off by antibiotic use, boosting it with a probiotic will help decrease the chance of your horse getting diarrhea.
+So when the natural balance of the equine microbiome is thrown off by antibiotic use, boosting it with a probiotic will help decrease the chance of horse diarrhea or the development of any other issues associated with a negative change in the microbiome.

 Be cautious when choosing a probiotic to be used simultaneously with antibiotics.
-Most probiotics on the market use bacteria strains.
+Most probiotics on the market use bacterial strains.
 These strains cannot survive during antibiotic use.

-FullBucket's equine probiotics use a yeast-based strain, called Saccharomyces boulardii.
-As yeast, the antibiotic you’re giving your horse does not have an adverse affect on the probiotic.
+FullBucket's equine probiotics use a yeast-based strain, called Saccharomyces boulardii (S. boulardii).
+As yeast, the antibiotic you’re giving your horse does not have an adverse effect on the probiotic.

-Not only is Saccharomyces boulardii the most clinically studied and proven strain of probiotic, but it’s ability to help fight diarrhea is well documented.
+Not only is Saccharomyces boulardii the most clinically studied and proven strain of probiotic, but its ability to help fight antibiotic-associated diarrhea is well documented.
+S. boulardii has been shown to help in two specific ways, when your horse is on a course of antibiotics:

 You’ve probably seen advertisements on television, in magazines or online that tout probiotic yogurt to help with your digestion.